Surah 19: Mary, Part 1

-In the New Testament, Jesus’ birth comes at an inconvenient time, in an inconvenient place, but he is greeted with community goodwill.
+In the New Testament, Jesus’ birth comes at an inconvenient time, in an inconvenient place, but he is generally greeted with goodwill.
 Joseph protects Mary and agrees to take care of the child who is not his.
 The innkeeper doesn’t have room for Mary, but tries to provide for her needs as best he can.
 Angels proclaim his birth and the shepherds abandon their work in order to come greet the child.
 The magi locate Jesus, give him gifts, and protect him from Herod.
 While the surah’s nativity comes with plenty of humility, the only warmth comes in the form of the date palm and the spring God provides for Mary.
 Jesus is said to be a sign and a source of God’s mercy, but the people greet Jesus with antipathy and the narrative ends with a threatening sermon.
-There is much less of the goodwill that makes Christmas warm and fuzzy for Christian celebrants.
+There is much less of the joy and goodwill that makes Christmas warm and fuzzy for Christian celebrants.

 This Mary to Feminism